Skip to main content

 Involuntary Manslaughter: The Basics

-Charges of involuntary manslaughter (sometimes called "criminally negligent homicide") often come in the wake of a deadly car crash caused by a motorist under the influence of alcohol or drugs.
-While the motorist never intended to kill anyone, their negligence in operating a vehicle while impaired is enough to meet the requirements of the charge.
-Some states recognize a separate class of manslaughter called vehicular manslaughter.
+Charges of involuntary manslaughter (sometimes called "criminally negligent homicide") often come in the wake of a deadly car crash caused by a motorist whose behavior is reckless or who is DUI (whether under the influence of alcohol or drugs, or both).
+While the driver did not intend to kill anyone, their negligence in driving while impaired is enough to meet the requirements of the charge.

 Voluntary vs. Involuntary Manslaughter